phrp720/simple-crud-api/README.md

 - **`dao`**: Contains the data access objects that represent the database models.
 - **`docs`**: Contains the API docs that are generated for swagger.
 - **`db`**: Contains the database connection for the application.

-### `tests`
-This folder contains the test files for the application.
+- **`tests`**: Contains the test files for the application.
 It includes integration tests to ensure the functionality of the application.

 ## Implementation

 This project is implemented using the following technologies: